 Google typically confirms new Android updates at its annual developer conference.
-This year the company decided to do things a bit differently and Android P is both official, and live in beta form, ahead of Google I/O.
+This year the company decided to do things a bit differently and confirmed Android P ahead of Google I/O.

-Android P, official name unknown as of right now, is set to deliver several notable changes to Google-branded devices and, at some point down the road, devices from third-party manufacturers like Samsung and HTC.
+Android P, official name unknown as of right now, delivers several notable changes to Google-branded devices and, at some point down the road, devices from third-party manufacturers like Samsung and HTC.

 No Nexus Android P Beta